appacademy/Module-1-Resources/week1/d1-expressions/README.md

 # `W1D1 - Welcome!`

 - Welcome Lecture
 - Morning Lecture
 - Solo Work!

 ---

-## Lecture Slides
+## Lecture Notes

-- All of the lecture slides and code from the demo can be found in module 1 resources repository!
+- All of the lecture notes and code from the videos can be found in [Module-1-Resources] repository!

+- Link to today's notes: `https://github.com/appacademy/Module-1-Resources/tree/main/week1/d1-expressions`

 ---